 World COPD Day 2014

-World COPD Day 2014 will be taking place on Wednesday 19 November 2014.
+World COPD Day took place on Wednesday 19 November 2014.
 We're raising awareness and encouraging people to manage their COPD for a better quality of life.

 Get involved with World COPD Day